 Creating Queries

-Query Designer tool, let’s talk about the query objects and structures and then we will get some hands on practice using some of these components.
+Query Designer Tool: Let’s talk about the query objects and structures and then we will get some hands on practice using some of these components.

 The following are the objects used to create queries in the BW Environment.